 "Nonsense, Lydia, you have nothing to apologise for.
+It's a medical condition, that's all.
 You can't help being unwell.
 Now, you should probably go to Poppy and get something to help you sleep.
 You need some rest."

 Hearing the teachers rising from their chairs, Rose and Albus got quickly to their feet.

 "Back around the corridor," Rose whispered so quietly she wasn't sure if Albus heard her.
 McGonagall would not be pleased to find they'd been eavesdropping.